Frequently Asked Questions

 My local utility

 - What sets Tomorrow Energy™ apart from other providers?
-Tomorrow energy is a different kind of energy company.
+Tomorrow Energy is a different kind of energy company.
 We were created to focus on sustainability, caring and kindness.
-All our electricity products are backed by 100% National Wind Renewable Energy Certificates.
+All our electricity products are backed by 100% North American Wind Renewable Energy Certificates.
 Our gas products are backed by 100% carbon offsets.
 Our products are perfect for today, and they will help us create an even better Tomorrow.

 - What is a utility?
 A utility is an organization or business that supplies a public service (such as electricity or gas) under special regulation by the government.